 Phew…hopefully, this helps ease your mind for removing candle wax from various surfaces.
 Make sure you harden the wax before you start trying to clean the affected area.
 In some cases, you can soften the wax with heat to clean it up.

 Do you get stressed out with the idea of cleaning?
 Anita’s can help you with your most difficult cleaning projects by matching you with a professional.
-We offer the best house cleaning services in San Diego, Santa Cruz, San Jose, Monterey, East Bay and surrounding areas.
+We offer the best service to help you find book the best house cleaning services in San Diego, Santa Cruz, San Jose, Monterey, East Bay and surrounding areas.

-Instead of just searching Google for a “house cleaner near me,” contact our team today to book an appointment or learn more about our services.
+Instead of just searching Google for a “house cleaner near me,” and picking a random cleaning company, contact our team today to book an appointment or learn more about our services.